-Mixing metal finishes in the bathroom is a great way to add an interesting and contemporary look to your home.
-And today I’m sharing some simple tips on how to mix metals in the bathroom, along with a guide to what metals go together, images of bathrooms featuring mixed metal finishes, places to shop for bathroom faucets and fixtures in 2024, and more.
+Mixing metals in the bathroom is a great way to add an interesting and contemporary look to a space.
+And in today’s post, I’m sharing simple tips on how to mix different metals in the bathroom, a guide to what metals go together, images of bathrooms featuring mixed metal finishes, places to shop for bathroom faucets and fixtures, and more.

-Thank goodness, the days of matching all the fixtures in a bathroom are over!
+Absolutely!
+Thank goodness, the days of having to match all the fixtures in a bathroom are over.
 It’s now very common to mix and match metal finishes, not only in the bathroom but in the kitchen, as well.

 Whether you prefer a modern or classic look, mixing metals adds visual interest to your bathroom and is an interior design trend that will stand the test of time.